Mid-Hants Railway: Revised working agreement, and sale of the business

 The original working agreement had been for ten years and MHR dissatisfaction was such that the directors decided not to renew it.
 They were going to seek running powers between Guildford and Winchester, and were preparing to work their line with their own rolling stock.
 The LSWR promised another agreement on improved terms, and negotiations began: the LSWR continued to work the line meanwhile, and matters dragged on 15 August 1878, when a new agreement was reached.
 This was for seven years. from 1 January 1878, giving the MHR the same proportions of gross receipts, but including a mileage proportion of all goods. and mineral traffic passing between stations in the Guildford and Alton areas and the LSWR system west of Winchester.

-Another agreement of 3 August 1880 cancelled that of 1878 as from 31 December 1879, and gave the LSWR a 999 year lease from 1 January 1880 for £9,200 yearly.
+Another agreement of 3 August 1880 cancelled that of 1878 as from 31 December 1879, and gave the LSWR a 999-year lease from 1 January 1880 for £9,200 yearly.
 The MHR could within two years require the LSWR to purchase it, or the LSWR could give three months' notice of doing so for £130,000 in cash and £100,000 in 4 per cent LSWR preference stock.
-The LSWR Act of 22 August 1881 confirmed this, and the LSWR acquired the MHR on those terms on 30 June 1884.
+The South Western Railway Act 1881 (44 & 45 Vict. c. ccix) of 22 August confirmed this, and the LSWR acquired the MHR on those terms on 30 June 1884.